Nikki Yanofsky: Recordings

 In September 2008, Yanofsky released her first full-length album, a live CD/DVD concert package entitled Ella...Of Thee I Swing.
 She earned two Juno Award nominations in 2009: New Artist of the Year and Vocal Jazz Album of the Year.
 She also won Favourite Jazz Artist at the 2009 Canadian Independent Music Awards.

-Songwriters Stephan Moccio and Alan Frew chose Yanofsky to sing CTV's broadcast theme for the 2010 Winter Olympics, "I Believe", which reached number one on the Canadian Hot 100 on the week of February 27, 2010.
+Songwriters Stephan Moccio and Alan Frew chose Yanofsky to sing CTV's broadcast theme for the 2010 Winter Olympics, "I Believe" which is also the official theme of the 2010 Winter Olympics, which reached number one on the Canadian Hot 100 on the week of February 27, 2010.
 This made her the first Canadian artist to have a number one song on that chart.
 The song was certified "Quadruple Platinum" for digital downloads in April 2010.

 In 2010, Yanofsky recorded her first studio album, Nikki, with Phil Ramone.
 Along with the album-release of "I Believe", it included some of Yanofsky's first original works, collaborating with Jesse Harris, Ron Sexsmith and Feist.
 Nikki was released in April 2010 by Decca Records and was supported by an international tour.
 It earned a Juno nomination for "Vocal Jazz Album of the Year" and won Yanofsky the WAVE Smooth Jazz Award for "Female Vocalist of the Year".

 For Ganz's October 2010 Webkinz Pet of the Month song, Yanofsky recorded a version of the Webkinz World song "I Dream in Pink".

 Also in 2010, Yanofsky recorded a live concert at the Mercure Theatre in Montreal.
 The concert, titled Live in Montreal, was broadcast as a TV special on KPBS on June 15, and released on DVD the same month.

 A 2011 jazz recording of popular Disney songs entitled Everybody Wants to Be a Cat: Disney Jazz, Volume 1 included a version of the song "It's a Small World" sung by Yanofsky.
 Other jazz artists on the album included Esperanza Spalding, Roy Hargrove, Dave Brubeck, Joshua Redman, and Alfredo Rodriguez.

 Yanofsky's second studio album, Little Secret, was released in Canada in May 2014.
 The album was executive produced by Quincy Jones.